GalvanCarlos/Discrete_Mathematics_Finals/README.md

 # Discrete_Mathematics_Finals
  This was our final project for Discrete Math SP2020.
 I wrote a python program that extracted a number into an equation consisting of only ones and the addition, multiplication and parenthesis operators.

+ Premise
+Two basic arithmetic operations underlying algebra are the operations of addition and multiplication.
+This project examines how addition and multiplication interact to generate positive integers from a minimal amount of initial data.
+For a positive integer n, we define the identity generating complexity of n to be the smallest number of ones required to write the number n using only addition, multiplication, and grouping symbols (i.e., parentheses).
+We will let Cn denote the identity generating complexity of n.
+For example, the integer 10 can be generated using 8 ones, as
+(1 + 1) × (1 + 1 + 1 + 1) + 1 + 1 = 10
+This example is enough to tell us that C10 ≤ 8.
+It may be possible to write the integer 10 using fewer than 8 ones, which is why we are unable to jump to the claim that C10 = 8.
+Once you think you might know that C10 = k, you will need some kind of argument to show that there is no way to combine fewer than k ones using only addition, multiplication, and grouping symbols to obtain the integer 10.
+Your task is to learn as much about the sequence of numbers Cn as you can before the end of the semester.
+What this means is that you are going to work to understand the sequence Cn on your own and with your assigned project group.
+The goal for this project is for you to come to understand this sequence and to approach it in your own unique way.
+At the end of the term, you and your project group will present your work and your findings.